-Have you ever found yourself wondering what the difference between a dentist and an orthodontist is?
+HAVE YOU EVER found yourself wondering what the difference is between a dentist and an orthodontist?
 Though the lines may seem blurred at times, there are some important distinctions to consider when thinking of the two!

 The first thing to consider is education.
 All orthodontists are dentists, but not all dentists are orthodontists!
 The journey to becoming an orthodontist begins with completing dental school and becoming a licensed dentist.
-Once completed, orthodontists continue in their education with three more years of residency in order to become a specialist.
+From there, orthodontists continue in their education with three more years of residency in order to become a specialist.

 Finally, one must consider experience.
 During an orthodontist’s education and training, they are exposed to many different orthodontic issues that they must learn how to address.
 When visiting an orthodontist, you can be sure that they have the necessary experience to understand and address your needs.